timmon54/AMMI-Marlin-2.1.x/README.md

 ### Motor Connections:

     XM:   2B, 2A, 1A, 1B.
-Connection to Right Motor of belt drive
+Connection to Right Motor of belt drive in order to control its direction and speed.

     YM:   2B, 2A, 1A, 1B.
-Connected to Y axis adjuster (Tilt Mechanism)
+Connected to Y axis adjuster (Tilt Mechanism).
+Allows tray to tilt on an angle to pull off each printing layer.

     ZMA:  2B, 2A, 1A, 1B.
 Connected to Z axis belt that is attached to the build plate.
+Controls the vertical height of build plate.

     EOM:  2B, 2A, 1A, 1B.
-Connected to Left Motor of belt drive.
+Connected to Left Motor of belt drive in order to control its speed and direction.

     FAN3: 12/24v, GND                            Connected to Buck Boost Converter (24v to 12v) which is attached to the 12v printer fan.